A Comprehensive Survey on Distributed Training of Graph Neural Networks: Distributed Mini-batch Training

 Although the workers of joint-sample-based execution mainly perform computations on their own local subgraph, there are still interactions between them to advance the training process, including the sampling phase and the gradient synchronization phase.
 The limitations of these two phases cause each worker's execution to be affected by the state of other workers, resulting in idle wait time.

-In order to achieve more independent computation of each computing node, LLCG \cite{arxiv_llcg} proposes a method of independent execution with refinement.
-In its implementation, each worker first performs sampling and corresponding model computation independently on their own subgraphs.
+\Revise{ To enable more independent computations for each computing node, a method called independent execution with refinement is proposed, building upon the concept of ``learn locally, correct globally'' (LLCG) as outlined in LLCG \cite{arxiv_llcg}. } In its implementation, each worker first performs sampling and corresponding model computation independently on their own subgraphs.
 That is to say, the data of remote workers is not accessed at all, and each worker only updates its own model parameters locally.
 A parameter server then periodically collects the model parameters from each worker, and performs the average operation of the parameters.
 Finally, the parameter server refines the average result, that is, it samples the mini-batch on the whole graph and conducts model computation to update the model parameters of every worker.
 This is due to the fact that each worker lacks the structural information of the whole graph, which may lead to low accuracy.
 Through this method, the computation of each worker is more independent while the refinement on model parameters ensures the high accuracy of GNN model.

+\Revise{ Considering the aforementioned effort involving the balance between model accuracy and computational efficiency, an analysis of this trade-off is presented below to offer a more detailed understanding of this effort.
+LLCG's methodology has been validated for convergence through rigorous algorithmic theory and practical experiments, as described in its paper~\cite{arxiv_llcg}.
+However, given its focus on subgraph computations, the method results in a marginal decrease in final model accuracy, usually within a 1\% range.
+Simultaneously, it achieves a remarkable reduction in communication volume by almost 100$\times$, leading to a substantial enhancement in computational efficiency. }

 \textbf{\blackcircled{4} Frequently-used Data Caching.} Frequently-used data caching refers to caching the information of frequently used vertices from other computing nodes, including neighbors or features, to reduce the overhead of data transmission.